GSA/digitalgov.gov/content/posts/2014-10-06-pillbox-google-hangout-for-developers.md

 ---
+url: /2014/10/06/pillbox-google-hangout-for-developers/
 date: 2014-10-06 11:00:48 -0400
-title: 'Pillbox Google Hangout for Developers'
+title: Pillbox Google Hangout for Developers
 summary: 'Tuesday, October 7 at 2pm ET, the National Library of Medicine at the National Institutes of Health will host a&nbsp;Google Hangout to talk about developing with the API, data, and open source code from Pillbox.
 I (Pillbox project manager), Mark Silverberg of Social Health Insights'
-authors: [david-hale]
+authors:
+  - david-hale
 categories:
   - API
   - Data